Ch1psCh1ps/Ch1psCh1ps/README.md

 ### Hello there 👋

-I'm Sergey.
-I'm software developer 💻
+I'm software developer 💻.
+Now I’m currently working on a project for Dombilet

 ### ___Languages and tools___